AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/AI_ML/Classical_Search_Algorithms/3_Constraint_Statisfaction_Problems.md

 ## Genetic Algorithms
 > [!overview]
 > ![](3_Constraint_Statisfaction_Problems.assets/image-20240205100206017.png)
 > **Initital Step:** The algorithm begins with k randomly generated states.
-Eac state is called individual and they together form a population.
+Each state is called individual and they together form a population.
 >
 > **Ranking Initial States:** The initial states should be ranked according to **fitness function**(for 8-queen problem it is the number of nonattacking pairs of queens).
 >
 > **Choosing Next Generation:** We normalize the fitness score to obtain a probability for each individual, which is the probability of being choosed.
-For example, the probability of the first individual 24748552's probability of being chosen is $\frac{24}{24+23+20+11}\approx 31\%$。
+For example, the probability of the first individual's probability of being chosen is $\frac{24}{24+23+20+11}\approx 31\%$。
 >
 > **Pair the individuals:** After choosing the individual according to the probability, we may have some individual being discarded and some individuals being chosen multiple times.
 Then we pair up individuals at random.
 >